pace-neutrons/Horace/documentation/matlab-api.md

 ## Current Use in Language
 ### MATLAB
 MATLAB uses a mixture of flag and keyword value args.
-Examples from the standard language include:
+Examples from the standard language include, which mostly seem to revolve around interactions with the underlying system:
 ```
-checkcode('lengthofline', '-id')
-checkcode('lengthofline','-config=mysettings.txt')
+load(filename,'-ascii')
+whos('-file','durer.mat')
+checkcode('-id', filename)
 ```

 Although Herbert's variant of `matlab_xunit` based `runtests` uses flags: